Fireverse (FIR) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Fireverse Historical Price

-According to the latest data gathered on Fireverse live price page, the current price of Fireverse is 0.05746USD.
+According to the latest data gathered on Fireverse live price page, the current price of Fireverse is 0.05438USD.
 The circulating supply of Fireverse(FIR) is

 In the past 24 hours, Fireverse has shown a price movement of